68thandMaine/portfolio/documentation/Considerations.md

 ## Styles

-- Are viewport units available in all web browswers?

 - Are my animations tacky or tasteful?

 ## Improvements

 - In Text animation considier making the things you are actionable links.

-- Maybe in the /projects I could have a pie chart with the languages of my Github repos?